synthetichealth/synthea/docs/devs/modules.md

 - [NICE guidelines](https://www.nice.org.uk/guidance) for the pathway you want a module for

 ## Pre-work
-We would recommend creating a flow diagram of the NICE pathway, thinking about every condition that would send you down different routes, every situation where you'd interact with the health system (e.g. get a measurement, test, appointment, diagnosis etc.), to base yourself off when it comes to making the module.
-You can see some example flow charts [here](#example-flowchart).
+We recommend starting by creating a flow diagram of the NICE pathway.
+Consider every condition that might lead to different pathways, and every interaction with the healthcare system (e.g., measurements, tests, appointments, diagnoses, etc.).
+This will serve as a foundation for developing your module.
+You can find example flow charts [here](#example-flowchart).

 ## Steps